 You can change your card design: To change your card design, log into your account and select “Choose a Card Design.”
 Your new card will arrive in 4-6 business days.

-You can’t submit your own photo: While some credit card companies will allow you to fully personalize a card by uploading a photo as your card background, Discover is not one of them.
+You can’t submit your own photo: Some credit card companies will allow you to fully personalize a card by uploading a photo as your card background.
+Discover does not.
 You are limited to the designs offered on the Discover website.

-Your old card will still work: You’ll get a new card when you change your card design, but your account number will be the same.
+Your old card will still work: You’ll get a new card when you change your card design.
+But your account number will be the same.
 This means your old card will continue to work until its expiration date.
-You can deactivate it by calling 1-800-347-2683.
+You can deactivate it by calling (800) 347-2683.